Linda Christianson - Host Potter

 Nancy Green, Watkinsville, GA

-Although I grew up in a suburb of Cleveland, Ohio, as a child I spent every possible moment in the country exploring the woods and playing in creeks.
-The earthy tones and minimalism of my functional pots reflect the nature that surrounded me as a child.
 I gravitate towards a pot that is casual, quiet, and appears to have grown right out of the spot it sits.
 My aesthetic falls into a minimalist category, less is more for me.
 I am drawn to and hope to create pots that have an organic and natural quality to them.
 These are the pots that pull me in.
 Their irregularities give these pots a personality not unlike our own physical presence.
 I juxtapose minimalism, simple clean lines, designs that are unadorned but have a strong presence with aspects that are loose, organic, and casual.

 Mike Helke, Stillwater, MN

 I want my pots to live among their users, revealing their identity—their story over time through use and contemplation.
 Ideally, my pots help the user think, feel, question, and wonder how things could be rather than how they should be.
-I hope the user’s understanding of the pot evolves along with their personal perception of things while it might also help them imagine or re-imagine their own hopeful future.
+I hope the user’s understanding of the pot evolves along with their personal perception of things, while it might also help them imagine or re-imagine their own hopeful future.

 www.mikehelkepottery.com